brenns10/groupme-slackbot/README.md

   bot.

-So, for a regex like `you're a (?P<something>\w+),? harry`, you could have a response like `I'm not a {{something}}, I'm just Harry!`.
+So, for a regex like `you're a (?P<something>\w+),? harry`, you could have a response like `I'm not a {something}, I'm just Harry!`.
 Then, when the message `You're a wizard, Harry` comes in, the bot might reply, `I'm not a wizard, I'm just Harry!`

 Setup/Deploy
 ------------